 Perfect for: Those who appreciate the finer things in life and have no time for expense tracking.

 The AMEX Platinum Card is the creme de la creme of credit cards if fine dining is the only kind of dining you fancy.
-Other than that, it would come in very handy if you need to entertain overseas visitors, clients, staff, or even loved ones but don’t want to break the bank, thanks to 50% dining privileges at a handpicked selection of popular establishments under its Love Dining @ Hotel and Love Dining @ Restaurants programs.
+Other than that, it would come in very handy if you need to entertain overseas visitors, clients, staff, or even loved ones but don’t want to break the bank, thanks to 50% dining privileges at a handpicked selection of popular establishments under its Love Dining @ Hotels and Love Dining @ Restaurants programmes.